luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 ```

 ## Assess Insert Size

-The inner mate is the insert = the segment of the transcript between the paired end reads R1 & R2.
+This is important for paired end reads only.
+The inner mate (or insert) = the segment of the transcript between the paired end reads R1 & R2.
 http://thegenomefactory.blogspot.com/2013/08/paired-end-read-confusion-library.html
 ```html
 fragment                  ========================================